Filamentary Dust Polarization and the Morphology of Neutral Hydrogen Structures: Spherical Rolling Hough Transform

 \section{Spherical Rolling Hough Transform}

 As discussed in the previous section, the Hessian algorithm is sensitive to the local curvature in images and thus is most sensitive to structure at the image resolution.
 To explore different filament morphologies, however, we need an algorithm with free parameters that help set the scale and shape of the identified filaments.
-One such algorithm is the Rolling Hough Transform (RHT) \citep{2014ApJ...789...82C,2020ascl.soft03005C}.
+One such algorithm is the RHT \citep{2014ApJ...789...82C,2020ascl.soft03005C} described in \secref{subsec:rht}.